CodeEditApp/GitHubBot/README.md

-# GitHubBot
+# CodeEdit GitHubBot

-A bot to assist the GitHub workflow for CodeEdit development
+A bot to assist the GitHub workflow for CodeEdit development.

 It is responsible for prepending an emoji to titles when new issues are created with the following labels.